jburguete/mpcotool/README.md

 >
 > iterations: number of iterations (default 1).

 * *"genetic"*: Genetic algorithm.
-Requires installatio of GAUL library and the following parameters (consult GAUL documentation):
+Requires installation of GAUL library and the following parameters (consult GAUL documentation):
 > population: number of population.
 >